 Beyond helping reduce energy costs by regulating your home’s temperature, programmable thermostats can also help minimize impact on your system.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.

 In addition, program your thermostat for longer run-cycles.
-While this does not necessary prevent problems, it can help bring down the humidity in your Pierre area home.
-This can offer a more comfortable environment, as well as keep mold spores from growing in your home.
+We are not suggesting that this will prevent problems, it can help bring down the humidity in your Pierre area home.
+This can provide a more comfortable environment, plus keep mold spores from developing in your home.

 Get Rid of Any Pests

 The majority of outdoor A/C units rest on a concrete slab or other platform, allowing them a level base of operation.
-However, over time these can settle or sag, hindering the performance of the air conditioner.
-Every now and then, look at your outdoor component to make sure that the base continues to stay level.
+However, over time these can settle or sag, impacting the performance of the air conditioner.
+Every now and then, look at your outdoor component to ensure that the base continues to stay level.